|Click here to find out how to join the quest|

-During the Bibliothecum raid, the bibliothecaries were rounded up and removed from the premises in preparation of the building being burned to cinders.
+During the Bibliothecum raid, the onsite bibliothecaries were rounded up and removed from the premises in preparation of the building being burned to cinders.
 Bibliothecary Sophia the Erudite grabbed the oldest and most important scroll in the library and dashed through the winding corridors of the building, barely staying one step ahead of the militia.
-Pursued up into a tower as the library began to burn, she barricaded herself in a scribe's bedchamber.
+Pursued into a tall tower as the library began to burn, she barricaded herself in a scribe's bedchamber.

 "It's no use," the general said.
 "Give me the cryptex."

 "You will never extinguish knowledge and illumination.
 You will never kill hope," she proclaimed as the general sauntered in.

 He merely chuckled.
 "How can you spew such nonsense when even now the scrolls burn?"

 "And what is faith compared to steel and flame?" he said, nodding back toward his soldiers who each held a sword in one hand, a torch in the other.
 "Your faith can save neither you nor your so-called knowledge."
 He turned and walked out, commenting, "Torch the room.
 Do with her as you wish."

 Click here when you are ready to take the plunge

 A pair of fishermen acquainted with her witnessed the leap and scrambled to her side.

 "Sophia, what have you done?" said fisherman Phidelio.